sunilabrahamindia/tikri/index.md

 # Tikri

-**Tikri** is a demonstration of the Triple Underutilization Theory, Tikri, India. <!-- Expansion needed about the Tikri Project itself, possibly including OSM embed  –>
+**Tikri** is a demonstration of the Triple Underutilization Theory, Tikri, India.

 ## Triple Under Utilisation Theory
 The Triple Underutilization Problem, is a framing that Indians and perhaps the world at large underutilize: